4-3 Defense Explained (Fronts & Coverage Guide)

 4-2-5 Defense Football Coaching Guide

-4-3 defenses are often played by coaches who face power offenses.
 Now that offenses have moved to a more traditional spread look, defenses are forced to match speed with speed.
-This often requires a linebacker off the field and running a 4-2-5 defense rather than a 4-3.
+This often requires a linebacker off the field and running a 4-2-5 defense.

 >